ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 ## Implementing our Procedural Tests

-The benefit of using procedural tests is that we write an integration test in a unit-test-esque manner.
+The benefit of using procedural tests is that we can write an integration tests in a unit-test-esque manner.
 To start, in the `tests` folder, run the following command: